axibase/atsd/rule-engine/window.md

 ## Life Cycle

-When a rule is deleted or modified with the rule editor, all windows for the given rule are dropped.
+When a rule is saved after changing the filters, grouping fields or the condition, all windows for the given rule are removed.
+Changes in notifications do no affect current windows.

 Windows are re-created when new matching commands are received by the database.

 Newly created windows contain only **new commands**, unless **Load History** setting is enabled.
 Such windows load historical values received over the same interval as the window duration, or the same number of commands as the window length.